Fort Myers, Florida Tutoring Programs

-Fort Myers District Curriculum Used in Our In-Home Tutoring Programs
+Fort Myers District and Curriculum

 The schools in Fort Myers follow the Common Core Standards and the Next Generation Sunshine Standards.
 The primary goal of both curricula is to offer a guided overview to the skills and knowledge that students need to master in order to truly know and be able to use their core subject-area learning.
 Beyond the curriculum, the schools are also instituting various programs aimed at keeping students engaged and wanting to learn more.